kuiperzone/PupNet-Deploy/README.md

     </a>
 </p>

-Hello World demonstrates all the major features of building distributable packages with PupNet.
+It will be instructive to discuss the major configuration elements with reference to this simple project, as it demonstrates all the major features of building distributable packages with PupNet.
 It can be built for all package kinds, including AppImage, Flatpak, DEB and RPM formats on Linux, and as a Setup file on Windows.
 It provides an example of using desktop and AppStream metadata files, as well as icons and a post-publish script.

-It will be instructive to discuss the major configuration elements with reference to this simple project. **But first...**

-If you wish to build and try the demo, clone or download the [PupNet Hello World Project](https://github.com/kuiperzone/PupNet-HelloWorld) to your local drive.
-Ensure that you have installed the prerequisites above, or at least those you wish to use.

-Now, take a look at the `HelloWorld.pupnet.conf` in the root of the project.
+Take a look at the `HelloWorld.pupnet.conf` in the root of the project.

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">
     <img src="Media/Screenie-Configuration.png" style="width:60%;max-width:400px;"/>